 #2 What’s Changed

-Previously, different member state accepted applications through various means and methods.
+Previously, different member states accepted applications through various means and methods.
 And Sponsors were required to submit recruitment and study termination information to each individual member state.
 This policy revision standardizes the application and management protocol.

 #3 What’s New

 EMA authorities and committees now require responses within 12 days from Sponsors.
 Failure to provide satisfactory answers within the new 12-day timeframe will result in a rejected application.

 #3 What’s Changed

 Previously, sponsors had an average of 25 days to reply to queries by EU authorities and committees before facing a penalty.

 The Clinical Trial application is now divided into two parts.
 Part I, consisting of common scientific documents, is assessed by all relevant member states together.
 Part II, consisting of state-specific or national documents, is assessed separately, and only by members of the respective member state.

 Previously, different member states have required the same information on different forms and using different procedures, resulting in a redundant application process for the sponsor.
 The European Commission describes the new standard application as a "harmonised procedure."